SIWA writers are successful at getting their work out to the world.

 Rach Smith had two poems that she wrote for a SIWA competition published.
 One in Catalyst and the other pending in Geometry.

 Sue Kingham won the 2018 North and South short short fiction competition.
 Her story was published in the 21st February issue of North and South.
 Read the winning stories here.

 Juliana Feaver was guest writer in the December 2017 issue of takahē.
 The story is called Headlong to Hell.

-Jane Seaford had a story., When Cordelia’s Through, was accepted for the November issue of UK literary magazine Gold Dust
+Jane Seaford had a story, When Cordelia’s Through, accepted for the November issue of UK literary magazine Gold Dust

 Dawn Marshall got a Highly Commended in Page and Blackmore’s short story competition.

 Celine Gibson had an article published about Helen Hogan in Latitude.